My Quiet Kitchen

 Air fryers vary quite a bit, so the first time you try any air fryer recipe it's a good idea to keep a close eye on the food.
 You may discover that you need to flip the peaches a minute sooner if your air fryer runs hot.

-After making air fryer peaches once you'll know whether to adjust the time or temperature next time!
+After one trial run you'll know whether to adjust the time or temperature next time.

 I hope you enjoy these air fryer peaches as much as we do!
 If you try the recipe be sure to leave a comment below to let us know.